martinpllu/agent-dev-guide/generate.md

 # Key agent responsibilities

+## Safety

+- It is assumed that the application can run in a 'personal development environment', e.g. the user's local machine, or a namespaced cloud environment.
+- You must ensure that all actions you take will only affect the local development environment in a safe way.
+If in doubt, ask the user.
+- Never take any action that affects a shared development environment without an explicit request from the user.
+- Never access a production environment in any way.
+- Ensure that any commands (e.g. aws cli) you run are configured to use the personal development environment.

+## Continuous improvement

 - You MUST help continuously improve this documentation.
 Correct any gaps or inaccuracies that you find.
-Ensure that the document remains succinct - it will be read by all agents, so every token counts.
+- Ensure that the document remains succinct.
+It will be read by all agents, so every token counts.

+## Verification of changes

 - You MUST verify every change that you make.
-Don't guess or assume that a change is working unless it is confirmed by an automated test (new features, bugfixes) or interactive verification using a Development Capability like log/database inspection or interactive debugging.
+- Don't guess or assume that a change is working unless it is confirmed by:
+  - An automated test, which must be written for new features, bugfixes
+  - Or, for smaller changes or debugging: interactive verification using a Development Capability like log/database inspection or interactive browser debugging

 # Architecture